sanket1137/ConnectPixelspotIn/replit.md

 **Key Features:**
 -   **AI-Driven Campaign Creation**: A 5-step workflow for advertisers to create highly targeted campaigns based on objectives, location, demographics, intent, duration, and venue types, culminating in AI-recommended screens and budget estimation.
--   **Dual-View Screen Discovery**: Advertisers can seamlessly toggle between a list view (card-based, paginated) and an interactive Google Maps view with custom, status-aware markers for screen selection.
+-   **Dual-View Screen Discovery**: Advertisers can seamlessly toggle between a list view (card-based, paginated) and an interactive Google Maps view with custom monitor/screen SVG icons (purple for unselected, green for selected) for screen selection.
 -   **Multi-Step Booking Approval Workflow**: Bookings require approval from both the Screen Owner and an Admin, ensuring proper oversight.
--   **Comprehensive Screen Data Model**: Screens are categorized with detailed identity, location/context, audience demographics, and commercial data to support granular targeting.
+-   **Comprehensive Screen Data Model**: Screens are categorized with detailed identity, location/context, audience demographics (including userIntent and userMood), and commercial data to support granular targeting.
+Screens can have multiple user intents (Shopping, Commuting, Dining, etc.) and moods (Relaxed, Rushed, Social, etc.) for precise campaign matching.
 -   **Role-Based Access Control**: Ensures secure and appropriate access to features for Admin, Screen Owner, and Advertiser roles.
 -   **File Uploads**: Integration with Replit Object Storage for managing screen images and campaign creatives.
 -   **Payment Processing**: Stripe integration for secure transactions (frontend integration pending).